Have you ever wondered……

 The Kingdom Spirit Youth Choir is open to students grades 7-12.
-Rehearsals are Thursday 7-8:30PM, students may join anytime, and the directors are flexible with students' busy schedules.
-The Choir leads the music for one Eucharist per month, occasionally singing for other special Eucharists.
+Rehearsals are Monday 7-8:30PM, students may join anytime, and the director is flexible with students' busy schedules.
+The Choir leads the music for one Mass per month, occasionally singing for other special Masses.
 Prayer, liturgy, music, socializing, and food are all part of this music ministry.

 This is the adult choir of St.James Basilica Parish.
 The choir has 32+ people consisting of singers, accompanists, instrumentalists and sound board technicians.
 Our members share their talents when their time permits.
 Easter and Christmas seasons are when we have the largest number of participants.
 At the present time, the choir practices on Wednesday evenings from 6:15-7:45pm.
 If you are interested in joining us, contact Kristen in the parish office or by email at firstname.lastname@example.org.

 Altar servers assist the priest at liturgies.
 The altar server has a sense of reverence, is responsible for scheduled attendance and has participated in a training program.
 The altar servers attend 2 gatherings a year, one for training and one for fun activities.
 This ministry is open to people in grade four and up.
 Volunteers are needed in this ministry.

 To represent the congregation during the Preparation of Gifts, a couple, a family, or two persons bring the gifts to the altar.
 Anyone wishing to serve in this capacity is encouraged to contact the person listed as contact.